mrakgr/The-Spiral-Language/readme.md

 ### 0: The way to use the language

 The easiest way to do it right now would be to clone this repo.
 In the Testing project, look at `run.fs`.
-It has the latest example I am using for the tutorial.
+It has the latest example used for the tutorial.
 Select the `Testing` project as the starter one and point the output to the `output.fs` file in the `Temporary` project.
-Don't worry about getting it wrong - at worst you will get an exception.
+No need to worry about getting it wrong - at worst an exception will be raised.

-You do not need deal with Cuda configuration options in the `run.fs` file unless you want to use the libraries related to that.
+Modifying the Cuda configuration options in the `run.fs` file unless usage of libraries related to that is required.

 ### 1: Inlinleables, Methods and Join Points